 What has Shakespeare done for the royal family, and what has the royal family done for Shakespeare?
-This is the central research question of ‘Shakespeare in the Royal Collection’, a three-year AHRC funded project (begun in September 2018), which focuses on the Shakespeare-related holdings in the Royal Collection and Royal Archives and the stories they have to tell, primarily during the period 1714-1945.
+This is the central research question of ‘Shakespeare in the Royal Collection’, an AHRC funded project (September 2018 - July 2022), which focuses on the Shakespeare-related holdings in the Royal Collection and Royal Archives and the stories they have to tell, primarily during the period 1714-1945.

-This website includes a searchable database of the Shakespeare-related objects in the Royal Collection, an online exhibition and an explanatory timeline.
-Educational resources for teachers and stories from the collection will be coming soon.
+This website includes a searchable database of the Shakespeare-related objects in the Royal Collection, an online exhibition, an explanatory timeline, and stories from the collection.
+Educational resources for teachers are also available and are free to download and use.

 Search the Database